t-sokade/ETLScenario/README.md

 ```
 nano query.hql
 ```
-Copy the contents below into `query.hql` and substitute your storage account name in the angle brackets.
+Copy the contents below into `query.hql` and make sure to substitute your storage account name in the angle brackets.
 ```
 DROP TABLE sales_raw;
 -- Creates an external table over the csv file